 3. Give me an instance where you had to deal with a particularly difficult customer?

-They say a person’s past behaviour is the best way to predict their future performance.
-By answering how they have previously dealt with difficulty at the workplace, you will get a fair idea on how they would deal with problems at the current workplace as well.
+They say a person’s past behavior is the best way to predict their future performance.
+By answering how they have previously dealt with difficulty at the workplace, you will get a fair idea on how they would deal with problems at the current work as well.

 4. What does excellent customer service mean to you?